 UPDATE: I got a 16 Mb PDF from the seller with lots of photos and information.
 Click past the break for all the details…

-Because time was of the essence during the build, and because Paul was mostly working alone, he decided to mount an existing caravan (a camper trailer for those of us in the States) to the chassis, rather than build the camper body from scratch.
+Because time was of the essence during the build, and because Paul was mostly working alone, he decided to mount an existing caravan (a camper trailer for those of us in the States) to the chassis, rather than build the camper body from scratch, he just made sure to add new rv batteries.
 While I’ve seen this done, I’ve never seen it look this good.
 In fact, I would wager that you wouldn’t have known this fact if it wasn’t revealed here.

 Click through to read the whole post, with more information and over fifty huge photos spread across three galleries (interior, exterior, and build-log photos).